At A Glance Temple Enhancement

 - As we age, the temple becomes hollow & ‘volume depleted’

-- Most importantly, volume fillers in this area can influence the shape & height of the eyebrow
+- Most importantly, treatments in this area can influence the shape & height of the eyebrow

 - The temple area forms a ‘C’ shaped curve from the cheeks, cheek bone to the outer brow